 The Ageless Purpose of God

-To expand God’s community in Love in the ageless divine purpose.
+To expand God’s community in Love is the ageless purpose of God.

 If in Christ we have hope in this life only, we are of all people most to be pitied.1 Cor 15:19 (ESV)